gustavozonta/mobilefirst-spacecream/README.md

 ## 💻 Project

 <p align="start">
 This is a responsive project for mobile device and desktop.
-It was make with grid and animations such as slide the span of the images, slide the images.  </p>
+It was make with grid and animations </p>

 ## Figma Link